 The City of Melbourne’s Disability Advisory Committee, established in 1999, is an advisory group of people with lived experience of disability that provides strategic advice on policy and practice issues to the City of Melbourne.
 The committee meets quarterly in March, June, September and November.

-We are seeking to fill four vacancies within the committee.
-We are particularly interested in receiving expressions of interest from:
+There were four vacancies within the committee.
+We were particularly interested in receiving expressions of interest from:

-You can apply via the Expression of Interest form below, or please contact Vickie Feretopoulos if you wish to apply through an alternative format, for example:
+Applications were accepted via an Expression of Interest form, or by contacting Vickie Feretopoulos if for those wishing to apply through an alternative format, for example:

 Contact: Vickie Feretopoulos, Senior Policy Officer Access and Inclusion, City of Melbourne